Polci language

 Polci (Pəlci, Posə) is an Afro-Asiatic language of Bauchi State, Nigeria.
 It is part of the Barawa cluster, which is in turn part of the West Chadic language family.

 Dialects

 The Polci language is one of six dialect clusters of the Zaar subgroup of the Barawa branch of the Chadic languages.
 The Polci dialects are Zul, Baram (Mbaram), Dir, Buli, Nyamzak/Langas, and Polci proper.

-An extinct dialect called Luri was possibly dialect of Polci as well, but it is not well attested.
+An extinct dialect called Luri was possibly a dialect of Polci as well, but it is not well attested.

 History of scholarship

 There have been several attempts to clarify the linguistic situation in the southern and southwestern part of Bauchi State, Nigeria, of which the Polci cluster and Polci language are a part.

 In 1971, John Ballard, working with the Department of Linguistics and Nigerian Languages, University of Ibadan, did an extensive linguistic survey of the Nigerian Middle Belt published Historical inferences from the linguistic geography of the Nigerian Middle Belt.
 As a result, it came to light that there was a narrow corridor occupied by the speakers of Chadic languages in the southwest of Bauchi.

 In the same year, Neil Campbell and James Hoskison from the Summer Institute of Linguistics carried out a linguistic survey of the Bauchi area.
 The survey, Bauchi Area Survey Report and published in 1972, listed the names, location and population of twenty four Chadic languages, which are very closely related to each other and are spoken to the south and west of Bauchi.
 They also collected word lists.
 However, no detailed analysis of linguistic data or language classification was included in either of these surveys.

 Also in 1971, C. Hoffman published Provisional Check List of Chadic Languages, which contained 17 languages divided into two sub-groups.
 This list was revised and amplified by Kay Williamson in a document handed out to students at the University of Ibadan, titled Chadic languages of Nigeria in 1972, to include 21 languages classified into three subgroups.